John Scott Trotter: Career

 In July 1937, Trotter replaced Jimmy Dorsey as the musical director for Crosby on NBC's radio program Kraft Music Hall.
 That same year, Trotter began arranging and conducting songs for Crosby's records for Decca.
 Their first recording together, It's the Natural Thing to Do, reached the No. 2 spot in the charts of the day and they had many hits over the ensuing years.
 Trotter would remain Crosby's musical director until 1954.

 The involvement with the Kraft Music Hall came about when Larry Crosby, Bing's brother and public relations director, sent Trotter a wire asking if he could be in Hollywood on June 28, 1937 to take over the orchestra of the Kraft Music Hall on July 8.
 Although Trotter had rehearsed and directed orchestras, he had never had an orchestra of his own, with his own name.
 The first time he appeared under his own name 'John Scott Trotter and his Orchestra' was on the Kraft Music Hall with Bing Crosby.
-The Kraft Music Hall went fifty weeks a year and Trotter did one hundred and forty consecutive Thursdays without missing one; some sort of record.
+The Kraft Music Hall went fifty weeks a year and Trotter did one hundred and forty consecutive Thursdays without missing one.

 Bing Crosby talked very warmly about Trotter in his 1953 autobiography Call Me Lucky and commented about Trotter's remarkable self-control.

 Trotter also had orchestra related responsibilities.
 Jerry Colonna was a trombonist for the band and future entertainer Spike Jones served as a drummer.

 Trotter moved on to television, becoming musical director for The George Gobel Show from 1954 to 60.
 He served as musical director of several of Crosby's television specials as well as his 1964-65 ABC situation comedy, The Bing Crosby Show.

 Peanuts

-Beginning with It's the Great Pumpkin, Charlie Brown in 1966, Scott arranged and directed music scores for 11 Peanuts television specials and one feature film in conjunction with composer Vince Guaraldi.
+Beginning with It's the Great Pumpkin, Charlie Brown in 1966, Trotter arranged and directed music scores for 11 Peanuts television specials and one feature film in conjunction with composer Vince Guaraldi.
 His final work, You're a Good Sport, Charlie Brown, was broadcast on October 28, 1975—one day before his death.
-Trotter was nominated for an Oscar award and a Grammy award for his musical score for the 1969 feature film, A Boy Named Charlie Brown.
+Trotter was nominated for an Oscar award and a Grammy Award for his musical score for the 1969 feature film, A Boy Named Charlie Brown.